benmoseley/seismic-simulation-wavenet/README.md

 # seismic-simulation-wavenet

-Fast approximate simulation of seismic waves using WaveNet
+# Fast approximate simulation of seismic waves using WaveNet

-# Machine learning workshop

 ---

 Author: Ben Moseley, Centre for Autonomous Intelligent Machines and Systems, University of Oxford, bmoseley@robots.ox.ac.uk

-This workshop reproduces the results of the paper: *[Fast approximate simulation of seismic waves with deep learning](https://arxiv.org/abs/1807.06873), NeurIPS 2018, B. Moseley, A. Markham and T. Nissen-Meyer*.
+This repository reproduces the results of the paper: *[Fast approximate simulation of seismic waves with deep learning](https://arxiv.org/abs/1807.06873), NeurIPS 2018, B. Moseley, A. Markham and T. Nissen-Meyer*.

 Last updated: Jan 2019